Brisbane: (07) 3221 4999

 However, there are rare occasions where a limitation period may be extended by the Court.
 The test for this exception, is set out in section 31 of the Limitation of Actions Act 1974 (Qld).

-Upon application, the Court may grant leave for your personal injury claim to proceed even if it is out of time, on the basis that a material fact of a decisive character was not within your knowledge until two or more years after the date of the subject incident.
+Upon application, the Court may grant leave for a personal injury claim to proceed even if it is out of time, on the basis that a material fact of a decisive character was not within your knowledge until two or more years after the date of the subject incident.

 A material fact of a decisive character can take many forms, and is considered on a case by case basis.
 As an example, it may be accepted, pending supporting evidence, that you were unaware of your injuries until they manifested at a date nearing or after the limitation period expired.

-Accordingly, we urge you to seek legal advice with respect to making a personal injury claim at your earliest opportunity.
+Please seek legal advice at your earliest opportunity.

-Liability
+(v) Liability

 Personal injury claims revolve around the premise of liability.